 Community members made clear connections between COVID-related economic insecurity causing stress and anxiety, especially for those who lost jobs or saw their incomes affected.
 African immigrants were one group singled out by experts as experiencing behavioral health issues at a high rate, in part due to job losses during the pandemic.
 Experts also said that youth worried about the economic hardships of their families and sought employment themselves to reduce the burden on their families.
-Some experts expressed concern about COVID stress contributing to domestic violence; one mentioned that virtual visits make it harder for patients experiencing domestic violence to obtain both confidentiality and safety.
+Some experts expressed concern about COVID stress contributing to domestic violence.
 In Santa Clara County, Black children age 0-17 are nearly twice as likely (13.9 per 1,000), and Latinx children somewhat more likely (8.3 per 1,000), to be the subject of a substantiated child abuse case than all children statewide (7.5 per 1,000).
 The county's Black children (ages 0-20) are also more likely to be in foster care (8.8 per 1,000) than all California children (5.3 per 1,000).

 Experts spoke to the fact that the mental health and addiction services systems have historically been siloed, which has resulted in a lack of coordinated, comprehensive treatment.
 Further, some noted that many hospitals no longer provide mental health services and there are very few inpatient psychiatric beds for acute/high needs.
 It was stated that services for people without health insurance can be expensive and difficult to access.
+Providing behavioral health services remotely, through phone or video calls, during the pandemic got mixed results, experts said.
+The shift away from onsite appointments benefited some clients, because they no longer needed transportation or child care to access services.
+Others-particularly adolescents and women heavily monitored at home-faced new barriers with remote services, such as a lack of privacy.
+This was mitigated, in part, with the successful implementation of text and email counseling.